✦ Scandinavian-inspired design, curated for modern living

 Cons:

-• Best suited for smaller spaces rather than large areas
+• Best suited for small enclosed spaces rather than large open areas

 • Lower extraction capacity than compressor-style dehumidifiers